scottish-pl-institute/spls/ORGANISING.md

 #### On the day of the event

-- [ ] Check the speaker's setup, confirm their preferences for: streaming, recording, questions (during or after)
+- [ ] Check the speaker's setup, confirm their preferences for: streaming, recording, questions (do they want the host to relay questions from the chat or will they pick questions themselves?
+Do they want the audience to interrupt the talk or would they rather have the questions be held until the end?)
 - [ ] Send the links 30m before the event

+#### For each talk during the event

+- [ ] Create a new thread in the channel for the event
+- [ ] start the youtube streaming
+- [ ] share the youtube stream on the thread for the talk and in the

 [sicsa-theme]: https://www.sicsa.ac.uk/research/theory-modelling-computation/